Iran, world powers resume talks on US return to nuclear deal | Headlines

 - Iran Islamic Rep

-World powers were set to open a fifth round of talks on Tuesday with Iran aimed at bringing the United States back into the landmark 2015 nuclear deal meant to prevent the Islamic Republic from obtaining an atomic bomb.
+World powers opened a fifth round of talks with Iran aimed at bringing the United States back into the landmark 2015 nuclear deal meant to prevent the Islamic Republic from obtaining an atomic bomb, with both sides expressing hope Tuesday that it might be the final series of negotiations.

-The talks in Vienna come the day after the UN's nuclear watchdog, the International Atomic Energy Agency, was able to strike a last-minute agreement with Tehran on a one-month extension to a deal on surveillance cameras at Iran's nuclear sites.
-The issue wasn't directly related to the ongoing talks on the nuclear deal, known as the Joint Comprehensive Plan of Action, or JCPOA, but had Iran not agreed it could have seriously complicated the discussions.
+The talks in Vienna came the day after the UN's nuclear watchdog, the International Atomic Energy Agency, struck a last-minute agreement with Tehran for a one-month extension to a deal on surveillance cameras at Iran's nuclear sites.
+The issue wasn't directly related to the ongoing talks on the nuclear accord, known as the Joint Comprehensive Plan of Action, or JCPOA, but if Iran had not agreed it could have seriously complicated the discussions.

-The US is not directly involved in the talks but an American delegation headed by President Joe Biden's special envoy for Iran, Rob Malley, has also been in the Austrian capital.
-Representatives from the other powers involved — Germany, France, Britain, Russia and China — have been shuttling between the U.S. and the Iranians to facilitate indirect talks.

-As he headed back to Vienna for the resumption of talks, Malley tweeted that the latest round had been "constructive and saw meaningful progress."
-"But much work still needs to be done," he wrote.
+The US is not directly involved in the talks, but an American delegation headed by President Joe Biden's special envoy for Iran, Rob Malley, has been in the Austrian capital.
+Representatives from the other powers involved — Germany, France, Britain, Russia and China — have shuttled between the Americans and the Iranians to facilitate indirect talks.
+Following a Tuesday afternoon meeting of the so-called Joint Commission, Russian delegate Mikhail Ulyanov, who has consistently been the most optimistic about the possibility of an agreement that would get the U.S. to rejoin the nuclear deal , suggested a resolution was in sight, calling it "the fifth and probably final round of the Vienna talks."
+"The participants expressed readiness to do their best to resolve the remaining outstanding issues and to complete negotiations successfully as soon as possible," he tweeted.
+Iran's delegate to the talks, Deputy Foreign Minister Abbas Araghchi, told Iranian state television as he headed into the session that following "good progress in the last four rounds of talks" he hoped the fifth would be the last.
+"There are still important issues that need to be fixed," he said. ''We hope that we will be able to reach a final solution during these several days of negotiations."
+Malley was more non-committal as he headed back to Vienna, tweeting that the previous round had been "constructive and saw meaningful progress."
+"But much work still needs to be done," the US envoy wrote.
 "On our way to Vienna for a fifth round where we hope we can further advance toward a mutual return to compliance."
-Russia's delegate, Mikhail Ulyanov, who has consistently been the most optimistic about the possibility of an agreement, suggested a resolution was in sight.

-''I think it can be final,'' he tweeted about the fifth round.
-"But in order to be on the safe side I would prefer to say: let's see."
-In 2018, then-President Donald Trump pulled the US unilaterally out of the agreement saying that it was not broad enough and needed to be renegotiated.
-As part of a "maximum pressure" campaign, he reimposed sanctions and added additional ones on Iran in an effort to bring Tehran back to the table.
+In 2018, then-President Donald Trump pulled the US out of the agreement unilaterally, saying it was not broad enough and needed to be renegotiated.
+As part of a "maximum pressure" campaign, Trump reimposed sanctions on Iran in an effort to bring Tehran back to the table.

-Iran's economy was crippled by the move but it has refused new talks, instead retaliating by slowly and steadily breaking the restrictions of the JCPOA in an effort to pressure the other parties involved, thus far unsuccessfully, to come up with incentives to offset the American sanctions.
+The sanctions crippled Iran's economy, but the Iranian government refused to renegotiate and instead retaliated by slowly and steadily breaking the restrictions on its nuclear activities laid out in the JCPOA.
+The move was designed to pressure the other parties involved, thus far unsuccessfully, to come up with incentives to offset the U.S. sanctions.

-Continuity of that surveillance was threatened, however, until the last-minute agreement negotiated by the IAEA with Iran on Monday.
+The continuity of that surveillance was threatened until the agreement negotiated by the IAEA with Iran on Monday.
 Under a confidential agreement called an "Additional Protocol" with Iran, the IAEA collects and analyzes images from a series of surveillance cameras installed at Iranian nuclear sites.
 Those cameras helped it monitor Tehran's program to see if it is complying with the nuclear deal.

-Iran's hard-line parliament in December approved a bill that would suspend part of UN inspections of its nuclear facilities if European signatories didn't provide relief from oil and banking sanctions by February.
-The IAEA then struck a three-month deal with Iran in February to have it hold the surveillance images, with Tehran threatening to delete them afterward if no deal had been reached.

-''I'd want to stress this is not ideal,'' Grossi said. ''This is like an emergency device that we came up with in order for us to continue having these monitoring activities."
-Kazem Gharibabadi, Iran's representative to the IAEA, acknowledged the deal at the same time on Twitter.
-He said Tehran's civilian nuclear agency, the Atomic Energy Organization of Iran, would keep the material already recorded by the IAEA cameras.
+"I'd want to stress this is not ideal," Grossi said.
+"This is like an emergency device that we came up with in order for us to continue having these monitoring activities."

-"We recommend the negotiating countries to seize the extra opportunity provided by Iran in good faith for the complete lifting of sanctions in a practical and verifiable manner," Gharibabadi wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)